freenas/freenas-docs/userguide/intro.rst

   :guilabel:`Forced update period` and :guilabel:`Auxiliary parameters`
   fields have been removed.

+* The :guilabel:`Certificate` drop-down menu has been added to :menuselection:`Services --> S3` in order to configure encrypted S3
+  connections.

 * The :guilabel:`Log Level` drop-down menu has been added to :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error` log level.